pkic/pkic.org/content/members/evertrust.md

 Our knowledge regarding the different infrastructures allows us to identify “missing links” with available solutions, and to answer IT systems (DevOps, Cloud, IoT...) challenges.

 Our various software: STREAM (CA/VA) and HORIZON (RA/CLM) have been developed to satisfy needs on the delivering, the automatization and to offer trust services.
-They can be integrated both on-premises or in the cloud, with a non-intrusive methodology which is simple and efficient.
+They can be integrated both on-premises, in the cloud or as a service, with a non-intrusive methodology which is simple and efficient.

 We have customers all over the EMEA region, in direct or through our network of partners.